Personas as a Way to Model Truthfulness in Language Models: Discussion

 \textbf{Have LLMs robustly learnt what is truthful?} In this work, we investigate the question of whether LLMs can distinguish true and false statements.
 Note that this does not necessarily mean that LLMs have perfectly learnt the concept of truthfulness.
 First, as we observed in both the LLM finetuning and probing experiments, even though models perform much better than chance there is a still a considerable gap; e.g., we can probe with only up to $\approx$70\% accuracy whether the model will make a truthful prediction.
 Second, our experiments only provide evidence of the \emph{existence} of truthful personas, i.e.\ there exist features that the model can use to cluster truthful agents.
 Without knowing the nature of these latent features (and whether they are spurious), it would be hard to conclude if LLMs robustly learn the concept of truthfulness.
 Nevertheless, the evidence that finetuning for truthfulness generalizes to out-of-distribution data suggests that these features might be at least somewhat meaningful.
 Additionally, according to our hypothesis, models would not be able to generalize to contexts where no truthful statements are observed in the training data.

 \textbf{Other hypotheses of how LLMs can learn truthfulness.} Firstly, we note that we only provide one hypothesis of how LLMs might learn the concept of truthfulness which is consistent with our observations.
 Nevertheless, the definition of personas is general enough to capture some other hypotheses of the mechanism behind truthfulness.
-For example, it could be possible that a small number of truthful and untruthful statements in the pretraining data have annotations, say in the form of comments in forums indicating whether the statement was truthful.
-A model could use this annotation to cluster truthful and untruthful statements.
+For example, it could be possible that a small number of truthful and untruthful statements in the pretraining data have annotations, say from fact checking websites.\footnote{e.g. \url{https://www.factcheck.org}, \url{https://www.politifact.com}} A model could use this annotation to cluster truthful and untruthful statements.